Transport coefficients of the heavy quark in the domain of the non-perturbative and non-eikonal gluon radiation: Formalism

 \section{\bf Formalism}

-We discuss the methodology of the estimation of the medium induced radiative energy loss of the HQ moving inside QGP in this section.
-Due to the collision of the HQ with the medium particles, single or multiple gluons can be emitted from the process.
+We discuss the methodology of the estimation of the medium induced energy loss due to gluon radiation from the HQ moving inside QGP in this section.
+Owing to the collision of the HQ with the medium particles, single or multiple gluons can be emitted from the process.
 We start by establishing the standard notations and the approximations adopted throughout the manuscript.